spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

 * Threats: Suspicious/malicious activities against the application.
 * Unhandled/handled exceptions
 * Silenced exceptions: In case an empty “catch()” clause consumes the exception.
-* Significant user actions/events (including: help requests / cancelled actions)
+* Significant user actions/events (including: help requests / cancelled actions).
+For example: User 'John Doe' has successfully logged in.

 ### What NOT to log?
 * Avoid logging unreasonably.
 When you decide to have a log-entry, you should have at least 1 use-case in mind where the related data